Dustyroom/flat-kit-doc/index.md

 #### Q. After importing/updating Flat Kit the shaders failed to compile.
 'X' shader is missing from the list.
 Why?
 > **A.** Because of the recent Unity's error, there is a mess going on with the packages in the Package Manager.
 You see one version of the package but in reality it may be another, unsupported one.
 Also, this bug won't let you install and change the versions of the assets in the Package Manager (which you need to do in this case — **you need to update the version of Universal RP**).
 Unity is working on it, here's the [issue tracker](https://issuetracker.unity3d.com/issues/package-manager-doesnt-show-available-updates).
-In short, it is fixed for the Unity versions listed in the issue tracker.
-To get this bug resolved for your project before Unity fixes stuff, you'll either have to update to the latest version of Unity within your major range (the latest of 2019s, or 2020's) **Currently the minimum versions with the bug fixed are 2019.4.19f1 and 2020.2.2f1 or later**.
-Additionally, if you are using Unity 2019.x or 2020.1, you need Flat Kit version 2.1.3 or later.
-Any version of Flat Kit works with Unity 2020.2 or later.
 If you updated to the latest version of Unity, and still haven't resolved it, please restart Unity.
 If after restart the errors won’t go away, clean the cache of the Package Manager and re-import Flat Kit, as it is another one symptom of this Unity's problem.
 You can find the cache here
 _Mac OS:_ ~/Library/Unity/Asset Store-5.x (press Shift+Cmd+G in any Finder Window and paste this path)
 _Windows:_ %APPDATA%\Unity\Asset Store-5.x (hidden folder)